Modality:

 What to Wear to Acupuncture?

 Acupuncture involves inserting fine needles at various points on the body, including arms, legs, abdomen, and back.
-Wearing loose clothing ensures easy access to these areas without requiring excessive undressing.
+Wearing loose clothing ensures convenient access to these areas without requiring excessive undressing.
 Comfortable attire, such as t-shirts, shorts, or sweatpants, allows the practitioner to perform the treatment efficiently while keeping the patient relaxed.

 Should You Rest the Day After Acupuncture?